Taylor Swift Suffers Technical Glitch During ‘Reputation’ Concert, Gets Stuck In A Basket Mid-Air

 When you’re a pop-star singing sensation performing a sold-out concert, technical glitches are not something you want to experience in front of thousands of adoring fans.
 Alas, this was exactly the case for Taylor Swift who was performing in Philadelphia on Saturday night as part of her “Reputation” Stadium Tour at Lincoln Financial Field.

 On Sunday, Cosmopolitan reported that Swift, 28, suffered a technical difficulty when she became stuck in her basket mid-air.
-Peering over her Philly crowd, the “Gorgeous” singer was towards the end of singing her hit song, “Delicate”, when it hit her that she was trapped.
+Peering over her Philly crowd, the “Gorgeous” singer was towards the end of singing her hit song “Delicate” when it hit her that she was trapped.
 The lit-up basket she was in was supposed to carry her over her audience onto Stage B, however, an unknown technical glitch hindered her stage crew from being able to move her.

-While some performers might start to freak out as would be natural, the “Sparks Fly” singer handled the situation like the pro she is.
+While some performers might start to freak out, as would be natural, the “Sparks Fly” singer handled the situation like the pro she is.
 Many videos of the incident were taken and uploaded onto Twitter.
 In some of the videos, one can see the exact moment when Swift realizes she is in fact stuck as the confusion is written all over her face.

 In one particular video, the audience can clearly hear the “Love Story” singer say, “I’m pretty sure I’m stuck up here.”
 However, she maintains her cool and follows up with, “It’s a really nice view though.”